 For best results, massage regularly.

-Angelica Root Oil boosts the immune system and is very useful for joints flexibility.
+Angelica Root Oil helps to boosts the immunity and is very useful for joints.

 It is also known as, the oil of angels.